Eggnog White Russian Cocktail Recipe For The Holidays - The Nibble Webzine Of Food Adventures Eggnog White Russian Cocktail Recipe For The Holidays

 Also visit our main website, TheNibble.com.

 The White Russian, a combination of coffee liqueur, vodka and heavy cream, has been popular since it appeared in 1949.
-Leave out the cream and you’ve got a coffee-colored Black Russian.
-The recipes* are not Russian in origin, but were named in the spirit of the primary ingredient, vodka.
+Leave out the cream and you’ve got a black-coffee-colored Black Russian (usually garnished with a maraschino cherry or a lemon slice//wedge).

 As with almost every cocktail, there are numerous riffs on the original, including:

-• The Blind Russian, made with Baileys Irish Cream instead of heavy cream;
+• The Blind Russian, made with Baileys Irish Cream instead of heavy cream.

-• A White Mexican, made with horchata instead of cream;
+• A White Mexican, made with horchata instead of cream.

-• A White Cuban, made with rum instead of vodka;
+• A White Cuban, made with rum instead of vodka.

 • A White Indian, made with gin instead of vodka.